Lewknor: Parish church

 Documentary and architectural evidence indicates the Church of England parish church was built some time after 1146 and before 1200.
 It was dedicated to Saint Mary but at some date was rededicated to Saint Margaret.
 It was originally a cruciform building with a chancel, nave, north and south chapels and a west tower.
 The chancel arch, north chapel, two lancet windows in the nave, the font and some other features survive from this time.

 Early in the 14th century the building was enlarged in the Decorated Gothic style with a south aisle that absorbed the south chapel, and the chancel was enlarged and received new windows including the present east window.
 In the chancel is a memorial effigy of a lady that also dates from the 14th century.

 In the 15th century a new Perpendicular Gothic west tower was built.
 In 1553 the tower was recorded as having four bells and a Sanctus bell.
 The four bells were replaced by a ring of five cast by Ellis I Knight of Reading, Berkshire in 1636.
 The Sanctus bell was replaced with a bell cast in 1744, possibly by Henry III Bagley of Chacombe, Northamptonshire, who at the time had a foundry in Witney.
 In 1950 the ring was increased to six with the addition of a new treble bell cast by Mears and Stainbank of the Whitechapel Bell Foundry.

 In 1845 All Souls College paid for the chancel to be restored.
 In 1863 the nave was restored, re-roofed and had two more windows inserted under the direction of the Gothic Revival architect Arthur Blomfield.
 Two windows in the chancel have Pre-Raphaelite stained glass that Pevsner and Sherwood attribute to William Morris.
 The church is a Grade I listed building.

 Social and economic history

 Lewknor was a strip parish that historically included three townships or divisions: Lewknor, Postcombe and Lewknor Uphill.
 Lewknor Uphill consisted of three detached parts in the Chiltern Hills: Ackhampstead, Cadmore End and Studdridge.
 Ackhampstead was transferred to Buckinghamshire by the Counties (Detached Parts) Act 1844.
 Cadmore End became a separate parish in 1852 and Studdridge was transferred to Stokenchurch, but both places remained in Oxfordshire until they were transferred to Buckinghamshire in 1896.

 Inclosure

 An open field system prevailed in the parish until the Georgian era.
 The first Inclosure Bill for the parish was moved in Parliament in 1792 but the Earl of Macclesfield opposed it and it was defeated.
-A second Lewknor and Postcombe Bill was passed as an Inclosure Act in 1810 and was put into effect in 1815.
+A second Lewknor and Postcombe Bill was passed as the Lewknor and Postcomb Inclosures Act 1810 (50 Geo.
+3. c. clvii), and was put into effect in 1815.